History of Grandfather Mtn

 John Muir, founder of the Sierra Club, visited Grandfather in September 1898.
 Muir had been ill with a bronchial cough for many months, but after climbing Grandfather he wrote to his wife, “the air has healed me.
 I think I could walk ten miles and not be tired.”
 According to an article in American Museum Journal, he fell into poetic raptures over the view from the top, saying, “I couldn’t hold in, and began to jump about and sing and glory in it all.”

 Linville Improvement Company

 Samuel T. Kelsey, who founded the resort town of Highlands to the south, approached Donald MacRae of Wilmington, N.C., in 1885 about developing a town in the Linville River Valley.
 Kelsey had bought options on 16,000 acres that included Grandfather, Sugar and Flattop Mountains (now Linville Ridge).
-Most of the tracts that encompass Grandfather Mountain were purchased from William Waighstill Lenoir, grandson of General William Lenoir, for whom the Caldwell County town is named.
+Most of the tracts that encompass Grandfather Mountain were purchased from William Waighstill Lenoir, grandson of Gen. William Lenoir, the Revolutionary War officer for whom the Caldwell County town is named.

 Tourism at Grandfather

 In early times, a horseback trail wound its way up the slope of Grandfather to an overlook at “Cliffsides.”
 In the early 1900s, the trail was widened to a one-lane road that could be traveled by automobiles.
 A wooden platform was constructed, and a nominal toll was charged to those who wished to drive up and see the view.